The Dangers Of Subcutaneous Drug Injection

 Dangers Of Injecting Heroin And Other Opioids

 Injecting heroin into the veins is the fastest route of getting the substance into the bloodstream, central nervous system, and brain.
 With a subcutaneous route, the opioids linger for minutes longer before arriving into the bloodstream.
-The rush a person experiences isn’t as intense, and it will stay in the system for longer.
+The rush a person experience isn’t as intense, and it will stay in the system for longer.
 This delay often leaves room for further health complications and infections.

 As stated by the National Institute on Drug Abuse (NIDA), “people who inject drugs such as heroin are at high risk of contracting the HIV and hepatitis C virus.
 These diseases are transmitted through contact with blood or other bodily fluids, which can occur when sharing needles or other injection drug use equipment.”